-Ez Silva is a self-taught illustrator from the western region of the city of Rotterdam.
-Her illustrations depict women with an inward-looking gaze in postures that are reminiscent of yoga.
+Ez Silva is a self-taught artist from the city of Rotterdam.
+Her illustrations depict women with an inward-looking gaze.
 She explains that they illustrate both the introvert as well as the extravert qualities of the female experience; their power but also their introspection.

 They are shown in profile with their eyes closed and their bodies are often contorted into the most beautiful poses.
 Of this she says: “The poses are meant to catch the spectator attention, whilst the closed eyes maintain a certain distance to the audience.
 These females are powerful and vulnerable at the same time and I wish them to be a mirror in which women see themselves reflected.”
 In short, Ez Silva wants to show all the contrasting facets of what it entails to be a woman.

 Ez was born in the mountainous region of Cape Verde in a village of São Nicolau.
-At the age of 8, she moved to the Netherlands with her mother and her many siblings to settle down in the West of Rotterdam, a multicultural neighbourhood known for its colourful mix of nationalities.
+At the age of 8, she moved to the Netherlands with her mother and her many siblings to settle down in the West of Rotterdam, a multicultural neighborhood known for its colorful mix of nationalities.
 Rotterdam is her home base, a place she feels safe and content at.

 If you wish to contact her, feel free to do so.
 Whether it be for a collaboration, a commission or the exchange of creative ideas, do not hesitate!